Wesmania/peak-soulmates/README.md

 ## Multiplayer Compatibility

 This mod uses custom network events.
 Because of this it's best that all players in the lobby have the mod installed.
-Players without the mod will not send or receive shared damage.
+If some players don't have the mod, weird and bad things will probably happen.